openclarity/vmclarity-tools-base/CONTRIBUTING.md

 `make docker` can be used to build the vmclarity-tools-base container.

-`make push-docker` is also provided as a shortcut for building and then publishing the vmclarity-tools-base container to a registry.
+`make build-and-push-docker` is also provided as a shortcut for building and then publishing the vmclarity-tools-base container to a registry.
 You can override the destination registry like:

 ```
-DOCKER_REGISTRY=docker.io/tehsmash make push-docker
+DOCKER_IMAGE=docker.io/tehsmash make build-and-push-docker
 ```

 You must be logged into the docker registry locally before using this target.